tkf/emacs-jedi/CONTRIBUTING.md

 ## Can I ask question in the issue tracker?

-It is OK ask question in the issue tracker, but if the question is not too specific to Jedi.el, consider asking question in other place such as [stackoverflow](http://stackoverflow.com).
+It is OK to ask question in the issue tracker, but if the question is not too specific to Jedi.el, consider asking question in other place such as [stackoverflow](http://stackoverflow.com).
 For example, please do not ask "How to install Jedi.el using package.el?" in the